mjmanley/PredictiveModeling/pm_service_api_spark.md

 applications.
 {: shortdesc}

-Develop applications against the Data Science Experience files (Spark and Python models) that are deployed on a service instance through the powerful [REST APIs](https://watson-ml-api.mybluemix.net/):
+Develop applications against Spark, Python and IBM® SPSS® models that are deployed on a service instance through the powerful [REST APIs](https://watson-ml-api.mybluemix.net/):

 *  Retrieve the metadata for a given predictive model
 *  Deploy models and manage deployed models
     *  Online deployment (scoring)
-    *  Batch deployment (supporting {{site.data.keyword.dashdbshort}})
+    *  Batch deployment (supporting Object Storage and {{site.data.keyword.dashdbshort}})
     *  Streaming deployment (supporting IBM MessageHub)
 *  Retrieve the metadata for a given deployment
 *  Generate predictive analytics by making score requests against